 The primary purpose of a title is to grab attention within the first few seconds and entice people to start engaging.
-This is why the words that you use and how your craft your title is vital to the success of your quiz.
+This is why the words you use and how your craft your title is vital to the success of your quiz.

-You can have the most fun quiz created but if your title doesn’t incentivize people to get their mouse moving, no one will ever discover your wonderful quiz and the wisdom that is contained within.
+You can have the most fun quiz created but if your title doesn’t incentivize people to get their mouse moving, no one will ever discover your wonderful quiz and the wisdom contained within.

 Spend some time working on your title.

-It’s your headline and we all know what they say about first impressions – you never get a second chance to make a first impression.
+It’s your headline and we know what they say about first impressions – you never get a second chance to make a first impression.